 The region we’re talking about includes South Africa, Botswana, Zimbabwe, Namibia, Zambia, Malawi and Mozambique.
 The region is politically stable and safe for visitors though not all areas may be open for tourism.
 As is the case anywhere in the world, there are sections of cities that visitors should avoid.
 Our safari itineraries tend to keep you out of the cities and in Africa’s dramatic wilderness, scenic rural areas, and coasts.
 Throughout the region you’ll find gracious hosts, friendly people, and an enthusiastic flying community.
 English is the official language throughout the region (except in Mozambique where Portuguese is spoken).
 ATC communications are always carried out in English.

-SOUTH AFRICA:is based in South Africa -- and for good reason.
+SOUTH AFRICA: African Aero Adventures is based in South Africa -- and for good reason.
 Far from being a Third World country, South Africa has a first world infrastructure and leads the nations of Africa in aviation resources and facilities.
 Many airlines throughout the continent look to South Africa’s private sector to manage and service their fleets.
 Standards for aircraft maintenance and pilot training are modeled on the US and British systems.
 Self-Fly Safaris© begin and end in South Africa, and its rules govern the operation.

 BOTSWANA: Arguably Africa’s standard for western-style democracy, Botswana is largely a wilderness area that includes the semi-arid Kalahari Desert and the massive Okavango Delta.
 Some of the best game viewing in all Africa is found here.